Pigs are the most likely farm animal to be susceptible to COVID-19 because the DNA makeup of the virus makes it more likely to bind to pig cells.

 Researchers says greater ownership of data could help bring down barriers

 University of Guelph researchers say farmers and agribusiness people need greater clarity on data ownership issues when it comes to the adoption of precision technologies.
-Sarah Marquis and Emily Duncan, […] Read more
+Sarah Marquis and Emily Duncan, a masters and PhD student at the school, presented this thesis at the recent Precision Agriculture Conference and Technology Showcase in London.
+Why it matters: […] Read more

 Sweet corn had a 6.9 per cent yield boost after a diverse cover crop.